sigsum/sigsum/archive/2023-04-04-private-key-backup.md

 # Hardware keys

-To reduce risk of key exposure, we'd like to keep private keys in a hardware device, e.g., a Tillitis key or a Yubico HSH (hardware security module).
+To reduce risk of key exposure, we'd like to keep private keys in a hardware device, e.g., a Tillitis key or a Yubico HSM (hardware security module).
 The idea is that the device provides a signing oracle, but no easy means to extract the private key.
 An attacker with temporary physical or online access to the device can use it to create